MartinMiles/awesome-sitecore/readme.md

 ## Templates

 - [Token Set](https://github.com/retohugi/SitecoreExtension-TokenSet) - Provides additional standard value tokens for Sitecore Data Templates, icludes future date and obtaining the value by executing a query.

+## Tooling

+- [Terminal DevEx Improvements](https://github.com/Sitecore/Windows-Terminal-DevEx-improvements) - A Sitecore branded Windows Termial and VS Code Theme and Profile to unlock helpful tooling for working with XM Cloud such as autocompletion, command history list and directory improvements.

 ## Universal Tracker